Hit-and-miss engine: Design

-How hit-and-miss engines work
+Operation

 The intake valve on hit-and-miss engines has no actuator; instead, a light spring holds the intake valve closed unless a vacuum in the cylinder draws it open.
 This vacuum only occurs if the exhaust valve is closed during the piston's down-stroke.
 When the hit-and-miss engine is operating above its set speed, the governor holds the exhaust valve open, preventing a vacuum in the cylinder and causing the intake valve to remain closed, thus interrupting the Otto cycle firing mechanism.
 When the engine is operating at or below its set speed, the governor lets the exhaust valve close.
 On the next down-stroke, a vacuum in the cylinder opens the intake valve and lets the fuel-air mixture enter.
 This mechanism prevents fuel consumption during the intake stroke of "miss" cycles.